Parietaria officinalis

 Parietaria officinalis, the eastern pellitory-of-the-wall, also known as upright pellitory and lichwort, is a plant of the nettle family.
 Its leaves, however, are non-stinging.
 The plant grows on rubbish and on walls, hence the name.

 The pollen is a cause of allergy.

 Uses

 It was once used in the making of certain metheglins.

 Chemistry

-The leaves and flowers of P. officinalis contains the flavonoids kaempferol-3-bioside, the 3-glucosides and 3-rutinosides of quercetin, kaempferol and isorhamnetin, 3-sophorosides of quercetin and kaempferol and 3-neohesperosides of kaempferol and isorhamnetin.
+The leaves and flowers of P. officinalis contain the flavonoids kaempferol-3-bioside, the 3-glucosides and 3-rutinosides of quercetin, kaempferol and isorhamnetin, 3-sophorosides of quercetin and kaempferol and 3-neohesperosides of kaempferol and isorhamnetin.
 They also contain caffeoylmalic and two pyrrole acids.